maxim111333/incubator-aurora/docs/update-heartbeat.md

 ### 3. Scheduler failover while update is in progress
 * User posts a coordinated job update request
-* Scheduler starts heartbeat countdown using specified heartbeat rate
+* Scheduler creates a paused job update
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
 Scheduler resumes update, starts countdown using specified heartbeat rate and responds with OK
 * Scheduler restarts and automatically moves coordinated update into paused state